chippyash/Testdox-Converter/README.md

 To provide markdown formatted test contract files for inclusion in public files for a PHP library or application.

+See [the Monad library test contract](https://github.com/chippyash/Monad/blob/master/docs/Test-Contract.md) as an example

 ## When

 Additions to the utility are time dependent.